Msdot001/Immo_Eliza_House_App/README.md

 ## Learning objectives

-At the end of this challenge, you should :
+This challenge is designed to help you learn how to deploy a machine learning model using Flask API and Heroku.
+By the end of this challenge, you should be able to deploy a machine learning model, create a Flask API that can handle the model, and deploy the API to Heroku.

-- Be able to deploy a machine learning model.
+- Understand how to deploy a machine learning model.
-- Be able to create a Flask API that can handle a machine learning model.
+- Learn how to create a Flask API that can handle a machine learning model.
 - Deploy an API to Heroku.

 ## The Mission